ushapriya75/Discover-Dublin/README.md

 # Discover-Dublin

-This app helps to discover places in dublin with places, images, audio, quiz at the end.
+This JavaFX desktop application is created on Netbeans IDE helps to discover places in dublin with places, images, audio, quiz at the end.